 Food is the best source of calcium.
-Dairy products, such as low-fat and non-fat milk, yogurt and cheese are high in calcium.
+Dairy products, such as milk, yogurt, and cheese are high in calcium.
 Certain green vegetables and other foods contain calcium in smaller amounts.
-Some juices, breakfast foods, soymilk, cereals, snacks, breads and bottled water have calcium that has been added.
+Some juices, breakfast foods, soymilk, cereals, snacks, breads and bottled water have added calcium.
 If you drink soymilk or another liquid that is fortified with calcium, be sure to shake the container well as calcium can settle to the bottom.

 A simple way to add calcium to many foods is to add a single tablespoon of nonfat powdered milk, which contains about 50 mg of calcium.
-About two-to-four tablespoons can be added to most recipes.
+It is easy to add a few tablespoons to almost any recipe.

-To determine how much calcium is in a particular food, check the nutrition facts panel of the food label for the daily value (DV) of calcium.
+To determine how much calcium is in a particular food, check the nutrition facts panel for the daily value (DV).
 Food labels list calcium as a percentage of the DV.
 This amount is based on 1,000 mg of calcium per day.
 For example: